Konectr/konectr-landing-page/README.md

-# Konectr Landing Page
+# Konectr MVP - Monorepo

 🌟 **Real Adventures with Real People, Right Now**

-Professional landing page for Konectr - the social networking app that connects people for genuine real-world experiences.
+Monorepo for Konectr - the social networking platform that connects people for genuine real-world experiences.
+This repository contains both the web landing page and mobile application.

 ## 🚀 Live Site